neoforged/websites/content/news/2025serversidesummerresults.md

 side.
 Also, we still had to get in touch with some contestants and disqualify some mods over requirements that were not met due to confusion and lack of clarity.

-In future jams, we will try reducing the amount of winners to no more than 5.
+In future jams, we will try heavily reducing the amount of winners.
 To compensate for the increased competition, we will also increase the value of the prizes for winners.
 We will also look into adding a pre-jam signup to gauge interest so that the jam will begin only if there are enough contestants or if changes needs to be done to the the contest's theme and/or requirements.